jakubwojcik/protected-supabase-vite-starter/README.md

 This project uses Conventional Commits for clear and standardized commit messages utilizing husky and commitlint.
 Please follow the [Conventional Commits specification](https://www.conventionalcommits.org/) when making commits.

+## Usage with AI

+I've included a `repopack` configuration in the root of the project.
+You can use it to pack the repository into a single, AI-friendly file (`repopack-output.txt`).
+You can use it to share the codebase with tools like ChatGPT, Claude or aider.

 ## License